Get

 Some aging dogs experience mobility issues like struggling to get up and down the stairs or jumping up on furniture.
 This can be caused by health conditions related to the joints, like canine arthritis.

 In addition to mobility issues, signs of arthritis include stiffness, lameness, lower energy levels, walking more slowly, difficulty getting up and down, uncharacteristic aggression, and reluctance to be touched in certain areas due to pain.
-Please speak to your vet if you suspect arthritis or another joint issue.
+Please speak to a vet if you suspect arthritis or another joint issue.

 Three Golden Retriever Dogs stand in the door on the porch ready to go play outside